-In this post, I’ll show you step-by-step how I’ve used the approach described in that book to help my clients get a much better handle on what to build, what to improve, what to leave alone, and what to ignore.
+In this post, I’ll show you step-by-step how I’ve helped my clients know what to build, what to improve, what to leave alone, and what to ignore.

 I’ll go into the details for each part of the process I used to identify their most pressing customer needs, but for the skimmers, here’s the gist: